Support

 How many times can I interview?

-If we note that you have interviewed on three or more occasions and have not demonstrated improvement between interviews we will advise that you take a period of 3 months to reflect on the feedback provided and work on developing your skill set in the hope that this will enhance the content of your answers.
+If we note that you have interviewed on three or more occasions and have not demonstrated improvement between interviews we will advise that you take a period of 3 months to reflect on the feedback provided and work on developing your skill set in the hope that this will enhance the content of your answers and provide a successful outcome in future.

-SDS has adopted Values Based Recruitment approach for our Young Talent Programme this year, to help attract and select employees whose personal values and behaviours align with the values of the organisation.
+SDS has adopted Values Based Recruitment approach for our Young Talent Programme, to help attract and select individuals whose personal values and behaviours align with the values of the organisation.

 We recognise that young people might not necessarily have the breadth or depth of work experience which lends itself to Competency based recruitment.